LUSAS-Software/LUSAS-API-Examples/USE_AI_TOOLS.md

   Ask AI targeted questions for best results.

-  If you notice that the AI hallucinates or the answers deviate from the repository content, you can be refrase your prompts to start with:
+  If you notice that the AI hallucinates or the answers deviate from the repository content, refrase your prompts to start with:

   > Base on this repository, ...